tunnckoCore/compose-emitter/README.md

 [![code climate][codeclimate-img]][codeclimate-url] [![standard code style][standard-img]][standard-url] [![travis build status][travis-img]][travis-url] [![coverage status][coveralls-img]][coveralls-url] [![dependency status][david-img]][david-url]

-This package gives you interface with only single method exposed - `.compose`.
-You should implement the expected methods using flexible `.compose` method and passing whatever emitter you want.
+This package gives you interface with only single method exposed - `.create`.
+You should implement the expected methods using flexible `.create` method and passing whatever emitter you want.
 It's up to you to create your emitter of choice with methods of choice.
 This just gives you the flexibility and context binding.

 ## Install
 ```